rjqocampo/sign-up-form/README.md

 # Usage
 To test the built-in basic HTML client side validation, try submitting empty values.

-The email input will check if user inputted a an at(@) sign.
+When you submit the form, it will also check if the user inputted an at(@) sign on the email input.

-The phone input will check for a minimum number of characters.
+When you submit the form, it will also check if the user inputted minimum required characters on the phone number input.

 # Contributions